 The Current State of the Real Estate Market In Chicagoland: Five Assumptions of What's Going on

 The National Association of Realtor published a report on April 1, 2019.
-In a nutshell, consumer confidence is high, GDP 10 yrs of growth.
+In a nutshell, consumer confidence is high, GDP 10 years of growth.
 Unemployment just below 4%.
-Job growth in IL Feb 2018 to 2019 is 1-2%.
+Job growth in Illinois Feb 2018 to 2019 is 1-2%.
 Mortgage rates continue to be low around 4.25%.

-When you hear this, you should think, things are moving, the market is back!
+When you hear this, you should think things are moving, the Chicago market is back!
 People are confident, they have jobs, they should feel secure, these numbers should translate into a market where homes are selling and people will make decisions to move.
 Agents are telling people to put their homes on the market because if you do, it will sell!
 “Heck there IS a shortage of homes!”
 Last year, buyers didn’t have enough to choose from.
-Let’s give them what they want!
-Ok, everyone list your home.
-Put these stats in a chart and it would appear to have all the elements of a bountiful real estate market!
-WOO HOO sign me the heck up!
+Let's give them what they want!
+Okay, everyone list your home.
+If you put these stats in a chart, it would appear to have all the elements of a bountiful real estate market!
+WOO HOO, sign me the heck up!